evgenyneu/moa/README.md

 imageView.moa.url = "http://evgenii.com/ant.jpg"
 ```

-The closure is called asynchronously if image download fails.
+The closure is called *asynchronously* if image download fails.
+[See Wiki](https://github.com/evgenyneu/moa/wiki/Moa-errors) for the list of possible error codes.

 **Closure arguments**: